-3. Semiochemicals
+4. Semiochemicals

-3.1 Introduction
+4.1 Introduction

-The information in this section is taken from the EU guidance document on semiochemical active substance and plant protection products (SANTE/12815/2014 rev. 5.2).
-Semiochemical active substances have to be approved under Regulation (EC) No 1107/2009 and a dossier has to be compiled according to the data requirements as laid down in Part A to Regulation (EU) No 283/2013 (active substance) and Part A to Regulation (EU) No 284/2013 (Plant Protection Product; PPP).
+The information in this section is taken from the EU guidance document on semiochemical active substance and plant protection products (SANTE/12815/2014 - rev.5.2).
+Semiochemical active substances have to be approved under Regulation (EC) No 1107/2009 and a dossier has to be compiled according to the data requirements as laid down in Part A to Regulation (EU) No 283/2013 (active substance) and Part A to Regulation (EU) No 283/2013 (active substance) and Part A to Regulation (EU) No 284/2013 (Plant Protection Product; PPP).
 The evaluation should take into account the uniform principles for the evaluation and authorisation of plant protection products as described in Commission Regulation (EU) No 546/2011.